Caleydo/caleydo.github.io/templates/paper-template.md

 ---
-layout: publication
+layout: publication # do not change

-# The quotes make the : possible, otherwise you can do it without quotes
+#### these fields are mandatory. please fill them out
-title: "ConfusionFlow: A Model-Agnostic Visualization for Temporal Analysis of Classifier Confusion"
+title: "ConfusionFlow: A Model-Agnostic Visualization for Temporal Analysis of Classifier Confusion" # title of your publication

-# paper | preprint | poster
+# choose one of the following types:
+# "paper": Peer-Reviewed Journal and Conference Papers
+# "preprint": Preprint
+# "thesis": Thesis (e.g. Master/PhD Thesis)
 type: preprint
+abstract: "" # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text

+####

-# optional url for a different site; defaults to data.caleydo.org
+# set this url, if your paper is on another server; defaults to data.caleydo.org
 paper_content_url:
+# uncomment the "hide" property, if you do not want the publication to be displayed on the website (usually you don't need this)

-hide: False
+# hide: True
+# uncomment the "hide" property, if you only want the publication to be displayed on your personal page (i.e. publications where you contributed, but does not have anything to do with the Vis Group e.g. Master Thesis,...)
-non_group_project: False
+# non_group_project: True

+#### the following fields are optional, but it is recommended to enter as much information as possible
-# The shortname is used for auto-generated titels
+# The shortname is used for auto-generated titels. e.g. ConfusionFlow
-shortname: ConfusionFlow
+shortname:
-# add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
+# add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/ e.g. 2020_tvcg_confusionflow.png
-image: 2020_tvcg_confusionflow.png
+image:
-# add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/
+# add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/ e.g. 2020_tvcg_confusionflow_teaser.png
 image_large:

-# Authors in the "database" can be used with just the key (lastname).
-Others can be written properly.
+# Authors in the "database" can be used with just the key that is specified in the corresponding .md file (usually it is the lastname in lower case e.g. doe).
+Authors that do not have an individual page here should be stated with their full name (e.g. John Doe)
+# each author is one item in the list. the list is enumerated with dashes ("-")
+# e.g:
+# authors:
+# - doe # .md file exists for this person
+# - streit # .md file exists for this person
+# - Max Mustermann # there is no .md file for this person.
 authors:
-- hinterreiter
-- Peter Ruch
-- stitz
-- Martin Ennemoser
-- Jürgen Bernard
-- Hendrik Strobelt
+-
-- streit
+-

-journal-short: IEEE TVCG
+# abreviation of the journal/conference ... e.g. IEEE TVCG
+journal-short:
+# when was this publication written/ when was the publication accepted (e.g. 2020)
-year: 2020
+year:

+# what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle:
   editor:
   publisher:
   address:
-  doi: 10.1109/TVCG.2020.3012063
+  doi: 		# e.g.10.1109/TVCG.2020.3012063
   url:
   volume:
   number:
   pages:
   month:

-preprint: https://arxiv.org/abs/1910.00969 # here you can put all preprint links (arxiv.org, osf.io,...)
+preprint:	 # here you can put the preprint link (arxiv.org, osf.io,...) e.g. https://arxiv.org/abs/1910.00969

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-non_group_project: False

-# Use if this paper is linked to an internal project.
-This will link to the project site
+# state key of an internal tool.
+This will link to the tool site e.g. lineup (usually not needed)
 project:

-# Use this if you have an external project website
+# Use this if you have an external project website e.g. https://ordino.caleydoapp.org/
 external-project:

-# The reference to the video entry
+# The key of the video .md file (in _videos subfolder)
 video:
-# The reference to the preview video entry
+# The key of the preview video .md file (in _videos subfolder)
-#preview-video:

-# the prerint
+preview-video:

+# the name of your publication pdf e.g. 2020_tvcg_confusionflow.pdf; this is usually uploaded to the caleydo aws server
-pdf: 2020_tvcg_confusionflow.pdf
+pdf:
-# A supplement PDF
+# A supplement PDF e.g. 2017_preprint_taggle_supplement.pdf; this is usually uploaded to the caleydo aws server
-#supplement: 2017_preprint_taggle_supplement.pdf
+supplement:

 # Extra supplements, such as talk slides, data sets, etc.
 supplements: